tlsnotary/tlsn/crates/notary/server/README.md

 Please note that only *one* mode can be active at any one time.

 ##### Whitelist mode
 In whitelist mode, a valid API key needs to be attached in the custom HTTP header `X-API-Key`.
-The path of the API key whitelist, path (as well as the flag to enable/disable this module), can be changed in the config (`authorization` field).
+The path of the API key whitelist, as well as the flag to enable/disable this module, can be changed in the config (`authorization` field).

 Hot reloading of the whitelist is supported, i.e. modification of the whitelist file will be automatically applied without needing to restart the server.
 Please take note of the following
 - Avoid using auto save mode when editing the whitelist to prevent spamming hot reloads
 - Once the edit is saved, ensure that it has been reloaded successfully by checking the server log

 ##### JWT mode
 In JWT mode, JSON Web Token is attached in the standard `Authorization` HTTP header as a bearer token.
-The path to decoding key as well as custom user claims can be changed in the config (`authorization` field).
+The algorithm, the path to verifying key, as well as custom user claims, can be changed in the config (`authorization` field).

 Care should be taken when defining custom user claims as the middleware will: